alemdomarco/alemdomarco.github.io/_posts/2022-03-04-validation.markdown

 {% endhighlight %}

-We should start creating the naming interface and it's first implementation.
+We should start creating the naming interface and its first implementation.

 ### Name interface
 {% highlight csharp %}